estoicodev/website-mauricodev/content/pages/index.md

     - name: 'og:description'
       value: >-
-        This is the website of Mauricodev, a curious developer who likes to create beautiful and functional things on the web
+        This is the website of Mauricodev, a curious developer who likes to create beautiful and functional things on the web.
       keyName: property
     - name: 'og:image'
       value: /images/mauricodev-website-home-section.jpg